 Calder Cottage is a winning combination of old and new, with its traditional whinstone facade opening into a more contemporary living space.

 The sitting room brings a more sophisticated twist to the coastal vibe with modern abstract prints, fresh ticking fabrics by Ian Mankin, and art prints by Calder and Victor Pasmore.
 Colourful kilim rugs and geometric patterns are balanced with a heritage scheme of cool greys and wood panelling, not forgetting a toasty wood burner of course.

 The prints in the inner hall give a lovely nod to the cottage’s long association with farm life, leading into a bright kitchen with lively colour accents.
 Here you can take advantage of the pastoral views towards the sea, bringing an enjoyable dimension to the washing-up!

 In the bedroom, the original Ercol chair is a statement piece with bold goemetric fabric by David Hicks and a bespoke cast metal bed, softened with the gentle colour of Dimity.

 Outdoors, a raised wooden deck offers a space for dining and enjoying the sea views down to Embleton Bay, leading into a large lawned garden which is shared with the cottage next door.

 Sitting room with wood burning stove (initial basket of logs provided), large sofa. armchair, wall-mounted Smart TV with DVD player, selection of books, games and DVD’s.
 Amazon Echo smart speaker.
 Dining space with bench seating for four guests.

-Kitchen with integrated electric oven with separate grill, induction hob, small dishwasher, fridge, washing machine/dryer, Krups nespresso coffee machine.
+Kitchen with integrated electric oven with separate grill, induction hob, small dishwasher, fridge, freezer, washing machine/dryer, Krups nespresso coffee machine.